LindadeHaan/Frontend-Data/README.md

 I learned that `D3` is a lot of math, that is what makes it logical.
 And I understand math pretty well, that is why I understand `D3` more than I understand `JavaScript`.

 You can make so many different visualizations with the same data with `D3`.
 I just could not make it work, because I did not understand how to use my data at first.
-But eventually I understood it, luckily!.
+But eventually I understood it, luckily!

+There are so many people who can and will help you.
+Even if it is the most stupid thing that you just did not see.
+Everyone has a struggle with code at some point.
+I learned that I should not be afraid to ask for help.

 ## Credits & Help ❤️
 * [Jessie Mason](https://github.com/jessiemasonx)